Wouter ter Maat takes top spot in first GCP research awards

 UPDATED Security researcher Wouter ter Maat has been named as winner of the inaugural Google Cloud Platform (GCP) vulnerability research prize, thanks to his work in the field of Cloud Shell security.

-Unveiled last year, the GCP Vulnerability Rewards Program (VRP) was created by Google in an effort to shine fresh light on the tech giant’s cloud computing infrastructure, promising prizes of $100,000 to the reporter of the “best vulnerability affecting GCP”.
+Unveiled last year, the GCP Vulnerability Reward Program (VRP) was created by Google in an effort to shine fresh light on the tech giant’s cloud computing infrastructure, promising prizes of $100,000 to the reporter of the “best vulnerability affecting GCP”.

 In an update yesterday, Google said it had received “many interesting entries” as part of the new initiative, but that ter Maat’s exploration of Cloud Shell vulnerabilities took the top spot.

 The Dutch researcher’s write-up focused on four Google Cloud Shell bugs – the first of which leveraged the ‘Open In Cloud Shell’ feature in order to clone Git repositories hosted on GitHub or Bitbucket.

 Ter Maat (@wtm_offensi) went on to show how a malicious custom Cloud Shell image could be used to gain unauthorized access to GCP resources, before explaining how a vulnerability in the path-checking logic of the Mercurial/HG client could allow an attacker to write files outside of a repository’s boundaries.

 If ter Maat’s cloud security research seems familiar, it might be due to the fact that he demonstrated his exploits on the popular LiveOverflow YouTube channel last year.

 “If you can compromise or gain access to another user’s Cloud Shell, it would mean you can get access to all the [user’s] resources,” the researcher explained in his video walkthrough.

 Wouter ter Maat’s research was featured in a LiveOverflow YouTube video last year